 The Charter lays down the core tenets of the governance of the University: its establishment and legal status, its objects and powers, its governing body and key institutional officers.
 Amendments to the Charter have to be approved by the Privy Council.
 Download a full version of the University Charter (PDF - 98KB).

 The Statutes set out the legal framework for the exercise of the University's powers.
-They prescribe the composition, business and powers of the Council, Senate and Court as well as other provisions in connection with the governance of the University and the promotion of the objects of the Charter.
+They prescribe the composition, business and powers of the Council and Senate as well as other provisions in connection with the governance of the University and the promotion of the objects of the Charter.
 Amendments to the Statutes also have to be approved by the Privy Council.
 Download a full version of the University Statutes (PDF - 259KB).

 The Ordinances provide more detail on the exercise of powers than in the Statutes.
 They distribute the authority of Council to committees and to executive officers, and control use of that authority.
-They contain provisions regarding the Senate, the University Executive Board, College Boards, and the Court, and establish the main elements of the University's organisational structure.
+They contain provisions regarding the Senate, the University Executive Board, and College Boards, and establish the main elements of the University's organisational structure.
 Ordinances may be amended or augmented by the University Council.
-Download a full version of the University Ordinances (PDF - 730KB).
+Download a full version of the University Ordinances.

 The individual Ordinances are: